Limit secrets usage

 xdm.secrets.external.corporatesecretsmanager.allowed.idm=true

-The following configuration allows using the secret manager everywhere except for the data notifications.
+The following configuration allows using the secrets manager everywhere except for the data notifications.

 # AWS Corporate Secrets Manager